pret/pokefirered/docs/chase_boundary_policy.md

 4. Player returns to grass before timeout.
 5. Forced chase re-engagement is again eligible on encounter-valid terrain.

-Future tuning should update this document alongside `src/chase_stamina.c` so map/terrain rules stay explicit.
+Future tuning should update this document alongside `src/chase_stamina.c` and `src/chase_overworld.c` so map, terrain, and visual pursuit behavior stay explicit.